-Rook turns distributed storage software into a self-managing, self-scaling, and self-healing storage services.
+Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
 It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
 Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.

 Rook integrates deeply into cloud native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.